 Visit the Monte Palace Tropical Garden

-The palace and the tropical garden of Monte is a rare man-made landmark among natural wonders of Madeira.
-Normally, on such a beautiful island people choose not to waste time on buildings or museums but the Monte Palace is an exception.
+The palace and the tropical garden of Monte is a rare man-made landmark among the natural wonders of Madeira.
+Normally, on such a beautiful island people, choose not to waste time on buildings or museums but the Monte Palace is an exception.

-Plants rare for Madeira’s geographical locations have been brought to the Tropical Gardens of Monte from different countries of the world: heather from Scotland, azaleas from Belgium, laurels from the Canary Islands and many others.
+Plants rare for Madeira’s geographical location have been brought to the Tropical Gardens of Monte from different countries of the world: heather from Scotland, azaleas from Belgium, laurels from the Canary Islands, and many others.

 *Contribution by Jim and Inna from Executive Thrillseeker

 Activities and Madeira Excursions